JiantingFeng/Deep-Ritz-PDE-Solver/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-No further maintenance for this project, you can just fort this project and make changes without contacing me.
+No further maintenance for this project, you can just fort this project and make changes without contacting me.

 <p align="right">(<a href="#top">back to top</a>)</p>